eherra/catebook/README.md

 ### Friends
 On platform you send friend requests to other cates, and if they accept the request - you will become friends.

-You can accept and see your friendlist from the profile page from button "See friends".
+You can accept and see your friendlist from the profile page from button **See friends**.

 ### Error cases

-If the page crashes, change url ending to "/frontpage" and press enter.
+If the page crashes, change url ending to **/frontpage** and press enter.
 If still not working, restart the program.
 Also creating new account from "/register" page should solve the case.

 If you forgot your password - create new user. :)